Supply Chain Management

 Answering Demand in Supply Chain Strategy

 Prerequisite: The Strategic Power in Supply Chain Management.
 Answering demand requires operations to develop and build the products and services the customer requires.
 You will examine all activities from forecasting and receipt of orders to delivery of product or service.
 You will understand an operation sometimes overlooked - return processing.
 All of the operations in this segment of the chain are critical links in supply technology.
 Nowhere is the effect on cost and profit greater.
 In many situations these pressures require consideration of outsourcing.
-This class provides a comprehensive review of some of the most critical aspects of the supply chain and you will raise your awareness of the tools and techniques to be used for optimizing the firm's response to demand of products and services.
+This class provides a comprehensive review of some of the most critical aspects of the supply chain and you will raise your awareness of the tools and techniques to be used for optimizing the firm's response to the demand of your products and services.
 SCM-102.

 Lean Production and Six Sigma Tactics in Supply Chain